abhaykaggarwal/abhaykaggarwal/README.md

 - [Karen Diver](https://www.facebook.com/berkeleyforum/videos/381620866076629), Former Special Assistant to President Obama on Native American Affairs

 ### BEACN
-I also am an Associate Consultant with [BEACN](https://www.beacn.org/), the Bay Area Environmentally Aware Network, an environmental consulting group at UC Berkeley, that works to help clients develop environmentally-friendly solutions to business problems.
+I also am a Project Manager with [BEACN](https://www.beacn.org/), the Bay Area Environmentally Aware Network, an environmental consulting group at UC Berkeley, that works to help clients develop environmentally-friendly solutions to business problems.
+I have previously worked with Autodesk on a project to incorporate Life Cycle Analysis (LCA) into the Fusion 360 platform.

 ## Classes and Tools
 I have had the opportunity to take some really interesting (and challenging classes), including some of my personal favorites: